-- Be aware of the swing radius of the logs while carrying them at right angle or parallel. - Plan your skidding path so that it is free of debris and obstacles. - Always pull logs backward.
-Never try to drive forward with the grapple holding a log. - While carrying logs, avoid hitting objects with the ends of the logs.
+- Be aware of the swing radius of the logs while carrying them at right angle or parallel. - Plan your skidding path so that it is free of debris and obstacles. - Always pull logs driving the skid steer backwards.
+Never try to drive forward with the grapple holding a log. - Use a choker chain or winch strap to connect to the winch rope.
+Do not use the winch rope to prevent breakage from abrasion or snagging. - While carrying logs, avoid hitting objects with the ends of the logs.